 Let me explain…

-For my Sony A7R III, I picked up a 100-400 f4 from B&H Photo, and it’s perfect for wildlife photography.
+For my Sony A7R III, I picked up a 100-400 f4 from B&H Photo, and it’s perfect for shooting wildlife photography.
 If you don’t have a zoom lens, then set your picture to the highest quality possible so you have options to magnify in editing.
 Don’t use digital zoom on your camera, this only causes a loss in quality.

 Sony Camera Image Settings: